 - Planning is no longer scheduled, it is on-demand and continuous.

-- The Time Horizon is expanded as a result of Rolling Forecast implementation that is based on driver-based model and is implemented through a modern system.
+- The Time Horizon is expanded as a result of the Rolling Forecast implementation that is based on a driver-based model and is implemented through a modern system.

 The Australian FP&A Board

 The Australian FP&A world is very diverse.
 Perth, located in Western Australia, is more traditional with many local businesses using titles such as “management accounting” and “budgeting and planning” for the function.
 The CFO is typically called a “General Manager Finance”.
 At the same time, there is a huge interest in modern FP&A trends, and best practices are utilised.
 The Perth FP&A Board was attended by 24 finance professionals from local and national companies, including IKEA, General Motors Holden, AGL Energy Ltd and many others.